jeanc18rlos/dental-vip-cms/src/pages/en/the-clinic/why-choose-us.md

     nameimg: reason8
     title: Security and Easy Access
-    paragraph: Numerous Private Surveillance, more than 2,000 Parking Positions at your disposal and pedestrian entrance from the underground system Metro de Caracas.
+    paragraph: Numerous Private Surveillance, more than 2,000 Parking Positions at your disposal and pedestrian entrance from the Underground System Metro de Caracas.
   - type: 1
     img: "/img/icon-number-09.jpg"
     nameimg: reason9